kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ## What is Starlette

 [Starlette](https://www.starlette.io/) is a Python ASGI framework that shines.
-It is a farily new framework but has already garnered the attention of many Python developers for its high performance, support for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), [GraphQL](https://graphql.org/), impressive 100% test coverage, and zero hard dependencies.
+It is a fairly new framework but has already garnered the attention of many Python developers for its high performance, support for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), [GraphQL](https://graphql.org/), impressive 100% test coverage, and zero hard dependencies.

 ![Starlette Logo](./images/starlette.png)